 73 in 12

 366 in 73

 My theory for this skewed distribution is that because our sheep nearly always spend the night resting or asleep at the top of these steep fields, there will be significantly more dung and urine deposited in these areas.
 Knowing how sensitive waxcap fungal networks are to high phopshorus and nitrogen, this may well inhibit fungal development in these parts of the fields.

 A final thought.

 How much do we really understand about grassland ecology?
 There are clearly huge biomasses of these fungi in our few “impoverished” upland meadows, with much locked in carbon, and probable interactions with the many other plant, microbe and invertebrate organisms seen, or unseen.
-Such fungi were once common place in all our permanent pastures and hay meadows right across the countryside before modern agricultural “improvements” and near ubiquitous fertiliser and slurry applications.
+And who knows about any impact on our very poorly understood moles?
+Such fungi were once common place in all our permanent pastures and hay meadows right across the countryside, before modern agricultural “improvements” and near ubiquitous fertiliser and slurry applications eliminated them.

 Apart from the fleeting aesthetic beauty of these colourful autumnal crops, do we have any idea of just how “impoverished” and inadequate much of our grassland ecology is without them?

 A real treat this week was a trip which Fiona had organised with Stephen and Mel Lloyd for our local gardening club, Cothi Gardeners to visit the Hergest Croft garden for a combined guided tour and seed/cutting collection.
 We were really fortunate with a benign weather slot in what has been the wettest week for months, and were thrilled that Steve was so generous with his time and advice, whilst Mel provided us all with bags, and names to record the many seeds, fruit and cuttings we were able to collect in a two and a half hour walk.